icopy-site/awesome/docs/awesome/awesome-elixir.md

 * [block_timer](https://github.com/adamkittelson/block_timer) - Macros to use :timer.apply_after and :timer.apply_interval with a block.
 * [calendar](https://github.com/lau/calendar) - Calendar is a date and time library for Elixir.
+* [calixir](https://github.com/rengel-de/calixir) - Calixir is a port of the Lisp calendar software calendrica-4.0 to Elixir.
 * [chronos](https://github.com/nurugger07/chronos) - An Elixir date/time library.
 * [cocktail](https://github.com/peek-travel/cocktail) - Elixir date recurrence library based on iCalendar events.
 * [cronex](https://github.com/jbernardo95/cronex) - Cron like system you can mount in your supervision tree.
 * [crontab](https://github.com/jshmrtn/crontab) - A Cron Expressions Parser, Composer & Date Candidate Finder.
+* [emojiclock](https://github.com/nathanhornby/emojiclock-elixir) - An Elixir module for giving you an emoji clock for a given hour.
 * [ex_ical](https://github.com/fazibear/ex_ical) - ICalendar parser.
 * [filtrex](https://github.com/rcdilorenzo/filtrex) - A library for performing and validating complex SQL-like filters from a client (e.g. smart filters).
 * [good_times](https://github.com/DevL/good_times) - Expressive and easy to use datetime functions.